How to choose an international school in Singapore for young students?

 Hwa Chong International School (HCIS)

 HCIS was established in 2005 and is associated with one of the best schools “Hwa Chong Institution”.
-HCIS has 600 students from over 20 countries, emphasizing the infusion of Asian values, focusing not only on academic education but also on cultivating students' character.
+HCIS has over 900 students from over 20 countries, emphasizing the infusion of Asian values, focusing not only on academic education but also on cultivating students' character.
 It offers courses for Years 1 to 6 in middle school, Years 3 to 4 IGCSE courses, and Years 5-6 IB Diploma courses.

 2. Non-local International Schools